Janet Blake: Arthur Russell Virgin's career

-Clematis Farm in North Hatley
+Clematis farm in North Hatley

 Blake took possession of Clematis farm in 1931.
 She ran the farm herself with an average herd of 25 dairy cows, sometimes up to 30.
 This model farm was accredited for its purebred breeding program of the race Jerseys.

-Clematis Farm in North Hatley.
-Blake's Jerseys cattle purchases were rigorous in order to build a high quality dairy herd for both dairy cows and breeding cows.
+Blake's Jersey cattle purchases were rigorous in order to build a high quality dairy herd for both dairy cows and breeding cows.
 Over the years, her accomplishments with this dairy herd have been well documented and recognized by cattle producers across North America and by the Jersey Breeders Association.

 The name of Clematis refers to the clematis.
 This dark purple flower has been the main theme of the magnificent flower gardens around this ancestral home.
 The newspaper Sherbrooke Daily Record of December 4, 1946 writes that the Clematis farm, owned by Mr. and Mrs. Arthur Virgin, contained acres of daffodils and a wide variety of cultivated plants.

-The different managers of the model farm were: Angus McKinven (1946-1951), Alex McKinven (1923-2006) (1952-1969) from Scotland.
+The different managers of the model farm were: Angus McKinven (1946–1951), Alex McKinven (1923–2006) (1952–1969) from Scotland.
 John McCaig had been advising Blake on the farm since November 1954 and organized the participation of animals in exhibitions, notably in 1963 and 1965.
 The Clematis farm had published classified ads in the Sherbrooke Daily Record asking for farmers in 1934, 1941, 1947, 1956, 1963, 1965, 1966 and 1968, offering them a good salary and accommodation in a comfortable house.
 These farmers were responsible for general farm work, including milking cows, seeds, harvests, plowing, gardens, landscaping this model farm, maintaining fences, maintaining buildings, purchasing, equipment and infrastructure.
 In winter, it was necessary to add livestock feed and barking.
 In addition, they took care of properly training the animals in order to parade annually in agricultural exhibitions, notably at the Ayer's Cliff Fair and the Sherbrooke agricultural exhibition.

 On October 8, 1935, the Clematis farm published a first ad offering for sale a young Jersey beef (pure bred) six months old.
 The Clematis farm published other classifieds for the sale of Jerseys breed animals (especially young oxen) until 1959.
 In an advertisement dated September 26, 1962, which appeared in the Sherbrooke Daily Record, the Clematis farm offered for sale 40 Purebred Animals Jerseys.

 This dairy farm was renowned for having equipped itself with modern tillage equipment and tools for the time: tractors, hay balers, bale lifts...